solid/notifications/webhook-subscription.md

 The request body of the subscription API `MUST` include a `target` field, the value of which `MUST` be a URI with an `https` scheme.
 If it is not, the server `MUST` reject the request.

-If a request is received at the subscribe endpoint and it is not authenticated in some way, the Pod `MUST` reject the request.
+If a request is received at the subscription API and it is not authenticated in some way, the Pod `MUST` reject the request.

 The authenticated user during the subscribe request must have READ access to the topic resource.
 If it does not, the server `MUST` reject.